brandon-setegn/brandon-setegn.github.io/_posts/2024-02-26-BigQuery with DBT.md

 What is the point of all this hard work if we can't show it off?
 A quick and easy way to show some performance charts is with Plotly Dash.
 Here is an example built with Plotly Dash and hosted in GCP Cloud Run.
 Hopefully, they'll be time for a post about it soon 🤞.

 [Plotly Dash Hosted in Cloud Run](https://loan-performance-dash-bbzw5i4wwa-ue.a.run.app/)

+## Source Code - Plotly Dash
+> Code for the Plotly Dashboard can be found on [GitHub: Loan Performance Dash](https://github.com/brandon-setegn/loan-performance-dash)